 Hold Shift and Alt or Option, then click and drag to make your selection.
 If you don’t hold Shift, it is super hard to make a perfect circle, but the Shift key constrains the selection to a circle.

 The Alt or Option key helps you get your circle in the right spot.
-While holding this key, click in the exact center of where you want your circle and drag out from there.
+While holding this key, click in the exact center of where you want your circle and drag it out from there.

 Once you’ve got your circle, you can also readjust by clicking on the selection and dragging it around.
 I’ve created my selection around this peacock that I photographed at the Rescate Wildlife Rescue Center here in Costa Rica.